Theme

 FreeMoCap is a motion capture system framed around low-cost, hardware-agnostic use in scientific research, education, and training, with relevance to embodied AI and movement-related workflows.

 The repository presents FreeMoCap as a research-grade motion capture system and platform.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is